|

 "Shamanic Response to an Allergic Reaction".

-My work was featured in an article in
+Her work was featured in an article in

 September, 2003 issue of SELF